Small symplectic caps and embeddings of homology balls in the complex projective plane: Handlebody construction of closed symplectic 4 -manifolds

 Since Legendrian surgery on $L$ is a topological $0$-surgery on $K$, Lemma \ref{lem:whysomanypants} shows that the resulting manifold is a connected sum of two solid tori such that the $0$-slope curves on $T^2\times \{-1,1\}$ become the meridians.
 It remains to show the contact structure on each component is tight.
 Let $M = B_\pm(-1,0) \cup B_\mp(0,\infty) \setminus N$ where $N$ is a standard neighborhood of $L$.
 Take a properly embedded essential annulus $A$ in $M$ where each boundary component of $A$ is a $0$-slope curve on $\bd N$.
-We cut $M$ along $A$ and obtain two tight $T^2 \times I$ layers after edge rounding.
-Notice that these layers are minimally twisting.
-Now, Legendrian surgery on $L$ in $B_\pm(-1,0) \cup B_\mp(0,\infty)$ is equivalent to the contact Dehn fillings on each $T^2 \times I$ layer using a $0$-slope curve and then remove a Darboux ball in each and glue them together along the convex spheres.
-Since both layers are minimally twisting, each solid torus is tight so the result of Legendrian surgery should be $S_0(-1) \,\#\, S_0(\infty)$. \end{proof}
+We cut $M$ along $A$ and edge round, we obtain tight on two copies of $T^2 \times I$.
+Indeed, the proof of Theorem~1.10 in \cite{ChakrabortyEtnyreMin20Pre} shows that $M$ cut along $A$ is $B(-1,-1)$ and $B_\mp(1,\infty)$, where $B(-1,-1)$ is an $I$-invariant contact structure on $T^2\times[0,1]$.

+Now, recall that Legendrian surgery on $L$ in $B_\pm(-1,0) \cup B_\mp(0,\infty)$ is the result of removing a neighborhood of $L$ and gluing in a solid torus with a tight contact structure.
+When we remove the neighborhood of $L$ the resulting manifold is a pair-of-pants times $S^1$, and we are Dehn filling one of its boundary components.
+So smoothly, we are in the situation of Lemma~\ref{lem:whysomanypants}.
+Thus, we know that the result of Dehn filling $P\times S^1$ is the connected sum of two solid tori formed by Dehn filling the complements of the annulus in $P\times S^1$.
+Above we saw that the complement of this annulus in our case are the $B(-1,-1)$ and $B_\mp(1,\infty)$.
+We are Dehn filling each of these with a solid torus with meridional slope $0$.
+So according to the classification of contact structures on solid tori dsicussed in Sectxion~\ref{subsec:convexBasic} we see that the result of Legendrian surgery should be $S^0(-1) \,\#\, S_0(\infty)$. \end{proof}

 Let $T_{p,q}$ be a torus knot in $L(r,s)$ and $\xi_{p,q}$ be the contact structure on $L(r,s)$ supported by $T_{p,q}$.
 When we perform a surgery on $T_{p,q}$, we call it a \dfn{torus framing surgery} if the surgery coefficient is the torus framing.
 Recall from Section~\ref{subsec:lens} that $q'/p' = (q/p)^c$ is the largest rational number satisfying $pq' - p'q = -1$ and $q''/p'' = (p/p)^a$ is the smallest rational number satisfying $pq'' - p''q = 1$.